OpenEvalProject/evals/manuscripts/elife-49948/v1/manuscript.md

 ## Abstract

 Without transposon-silencing Piwi-interacting RNAs (piRNAs), transposition causes an ovarian atrophy syndrome in Drosophila called gonadal dysgenesis (GD).
-Harwich ( Har ) strains with P -elements cause severe GD in F1 daughters when Har fathers mate with mothers lacking P -element-piRNAs (i.e. ISO1 strain).
-To address the mystery of why Har induces severe GD, we bred hybrid Drosophila with Har genomic fragments into the ISO1 background to create HISR-D or HISR-N lines that still cause D ysgenesis or are N on-dysgenic, respectively.
-In these lines, we discovered a highly truncated P -element variant we named ‘ Har-P ’ as the most frequent de novo insertion.
-Although HISR-D lines still contain full-length P -elements, HISR-N lines lost functional P -transposase but retained Har-P ’s that when crossed back to P -transposase restores GD induction.
-Finally, we uncovered P -element-piRNA-directed repression on Har-P’s transmitted paternally to suppress somatic transposition.
-The Drosophila short Har-P’s and full-length P -elements relationship parallels the MITEs/DNA-transposase in plants and SINEs/LINEs in mammals.
+Harwich (Har) strains with P-elements cause severe GD in F1 daughters when Har fathers mate with mothers lacking P-element-piRNAs (i.e. ISO1 strain).
+To address the mystery of why Har induces severe GD, we bred hybrid Drosophila with Har genomic fragments into the ISO1 background to create HISR-D or HISR-N lines that still cause Dysgenesis or are Non-dysgenic, respectively.
+In these lines, we discovered a highly truncated P-element variant we named ‘Har-P’ as the most frequent de novo insertion.
+Although HISR-D lines still contain full-length P-elements, HISR-N lines lost functional P-transposase but retained Har-P’s that when crossed back to P-transposase restores GD induction.
+Finally, we uncovered P-element-piRNA-directed repression on Har-P’s transmitted paternally to suppress somatic transposition.
+The Drosophila short Har-P’s and full-length P-elements relationship parallels the MITEs/DNA-transposase in plants and SINEs/LINEs in mammals.

 ## Introduction